Credit Transfer Agreements

-- Acceptance to Berklee - Apply and get accepted to Berklee College of Music through the Admissions Office.
+- Acceptance to Berklee - Apply and get accepted to Berklee College of Music through the Office of Admissions.

 - Credits transferred - The number of credits you will be able to transfer will be based on the agreement between the partner institution and Berklee.
 The number of credits transferred will determine your semester level and standing.

-- Selecting Courses - Using the Registration Manuel (provided to you by the Office of the Registrar through, Write out the course numbers and section numbers for each course you select.
-Clearly indicate the semester for which you are registering--fall (September), spring (January), or summer (May)--and if you are in the degree or diploma program.
+- Selecting Courses - Using the Registration Manual (available in the Registration section of my.berklee.edu), write out the course numbers and section numbers for each course you select.
+Clearly indicate the semester for which you are registering–fall (September), spring (January), or summer (May)–and if you are in the degree or diploma program.

 Select alternate courses or sections for each of your preferred courses.
 Having alternates helps ensure that you will receive as full a schedule as possible.

 Note: Check for prerequisites.
 You will not be able to sign up for a class that requires having taken certain previous classes (e.g., you must have successfully completed Harmony 1 before advancing to Harmony 2).

 - Private Instruction - Select your private instruction course number and private teacher.
 You will find these listed in the Registration Manual.
 Voice and guitar principals should speak with the returning and special student groups coordinator for specific details about selecting private instructors.

 Note: While your selection reflects your choice of teacher, it does not guarantee your choice.
 You will need to sign up officially for your private instruction time and teacher during check-in on campus.

 - Once you have completed the steps above, please fax, email, or mail the courses and sections you have chosen to Berklee's returning student and special groups coordinator in the Office of the Registrar.